 - Evaluate Employees’ Skills and Talent

 Remember, just because a certain employee may have potential doesn’t mean he or she will fit the exact mold of what you want.
-Even if your most reliable worker shows potential to move up the ladder, he or she may not necessarily want to take on a managerial role.
-A person who proves to be regularly productive may not thrive in a leadership position, or a role that requires a lot of public speaking.
+Even if your most reliable worker shows the potential to move up the ladder, he or she may not necessarily want to take on a managerial role.
+A person who proves to be regularly productive may not thrive in a leadership position or a role that requires a lot of public speaking.

 On the other hand, you may have employees working in positions that limit their skill sets.
 Keep an eye out and identify any employees that you suspect would thrive in other departments.

 How will you measure your employees’ progress?
 If you’re having them take part in classes, conferences, seminars, mentorships, and shadowing opportunities, have your employees show off what they’ve learned during one-on-one sessions with you.
 You can also have team members that are involved in the employee’s development process provide evaluations.

 A critical step in fine-tuning your plan of action will be ensuring that neither your employee nor other involved coworkers fall behind on their work due to training and mentoring.

 Make time to meet with your employees to get a better understanding of how their career growth is coming along and to discuss if there are areas in your plan that you need to modify or change.
 Additionally, you can use this time as an opportunity to start applying the skills they’ve developed at your workplace once you both feel confident and ready.